chenxumiao/chenxumiao.github.io/personalexperiences.md

 * School Level
   * Third-class Scholarship(2018-2019, 2019-2020)
   * Excellent Student(2018-2019, 2019-2020)
-  * The third prize in The first mathematical modeling contest
+  * The third prize in The first Mathematical Modeling Contest
   * The third prize in The third Mathematics Competition(Math I)
   * The excellence award in Intramural Trials of The 14th College Student Innovation and Entrepreneurship Competition and the 6th China International "Internet+" College Student Innovation and Entrepreneurship Competition